 Understanding ProShares UltraPro QQQ's Unusual Options Activity

-On Wednesday, shares of ProShares UltraPro QQQ (NASDAQ:TQQQ) saw unusual options activity.
-After the option alert, the stock price moved up to $132.01.
+Shares of ProShares UltraPro QQQ (NASDAQ:TQQQ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $126.86.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.